 - Remember to download and take along our NDIS assessments explained cheat sheet so you can leave it with your MP after your meeting.

-- And before you go, make sure you take a look at our handy guide to meeting your MP, which has everything you need to help the meeting go smoothly.
+- And before you go, make sure you look at our handy guide to meeting your MP.
+It has everything you need to help the meeting go smoothly.

 Want to do more?

 Call your local MP

 If you don’t want to meet face to face you can also call your local MP and speak to them over the phone.
 You can get their phone number from the Parliament website.

 We have plenty of helpful tips and tricks in our new resources below.

 Email the Minister for the NDIS Stuart Robert

 And if you haven’t already done so, you can email the Minister for the NDIS and ask him some simple questions.